blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

 	}

 /*
-the following function used to do the comparison between the CSRF token coming from the input tag and the CSRF value coming from the session */
+the following function used to destroy the cookie and invalidate the session when the CSRF tokens dont match */

     public void antiCSRF() throws IOException